grabz8/solipsis/readme.txt

 - the Navigator application with the Peer embedded (DebugNCS/ReleaseNCS configs, NCS stands for NullClientServer)

-To run the Peer application you currently have to specify host, port and verbosity of the Peer/Navigator XMLRPC server, additionally you have to specify host, port of the RakNet server, in DebugNCS/ReleaseNCS configs those parameters should be passed to the Navigator application:
+To run the Peer application you can specify host, port and verbosity of the Peer/Navigator XMLRPC server, additionally you have to specify host, port of the RakNet server, in DebugNCS/ReleaseNCS configs those parameters should be passed to the Navigator application:
 -h <IPaddr:str>         : IP address (default: localhost) -p <port:int>           : port (default: 8550)
 -v <verbosity:int>      : verbosity level (0..2)
--m <mediaCachePath:str> : Pathname to Media/cache directory (usefull to share same network directory between the Navigator, its Peer and the RakNet Server)
+-m <mediaCachePath:str> : Pathname to Media/cache directory (usefull to share same network directory between the Navigator and its Peer)
 -rh <IPaddr:str>        : IP address of the RakNet server (default: localhost) -rp <port:int>          : port of the RakNet server (default: 8660) -id <avatarNodeId:str>  : Unique avatar node identifier, hex string of 8 digits (default: 00000001), check each peer has 1 different id !

+To run the RakNet Server you can specify the port, max connections and simulated scene If you launch it from the same system than navigator then you have to change the Media/cache directory (eg. copy the default Media/cache directory into Media/cacheServer)
+-p <port:int>                   : port (default: 8660)
+-c <maxIncomingConnections:int> : maximum incoming connections (default: 32)
+-s <sceneName:str>              : Scene name loaded by the simulator (eg. Deltastation1, Ile, ...), look into the .xml file to update some presets
+-m <mediaCachePath:str>         : Pathname to Media/cache directory

 --------------------------------------------------------------------------------